Aniket2199/Super-Store-Data-Dashboard/README.md

 # Super-Store-Data-Dashboard
-I am using Super Store Data set Downloaded from kaggle for this project.
+Here I downloaded the super store dataset from Kaggle for this project.
-Microsoft Power BI is vizualistaion tool for creating dashboard.
+Microsoft Power BI is a visualization tool for creating dashboards.
+Following are the Problem Statements I want to solve - Sales by year on year, Top Sales by Category and Sub-category, Find Total sales, Average Delivery Time, Percentage of sales by region, and Percentage of sales by shipping mode.